jacknotman/tersum/README.md

 tersum.js is a lightweight MVC Framework built to compliment Vanilla JS, focused on making it easier to create lightweight, resuable, and adaptable components for use in your Web Application.

-In the Getting Started Guide we will walk through how the tersum.js framework can be used to create adaptive, fast, developer friendly web applications, with the power and versatility of vastly more complex frameworks.
+In the **Getting Started Guide** we will walk through how the tersum.js framework can be used to create adaptive, fast, developer friendly web applications, with the power and versatility of vastly more complex frameworks, also feel free to check out a **Some Simple Examples** below.

+## Some Simple Examples

-As a taster here is an example of a simple tersum.js application, which will print 'Hello World!' to the DOM, and then automatically update it to read 'Goodbye World!' after 3 seconds.
+**This example will print 'Hello World!' to the DOM, and then automatically update it to read 'Goodbye Friend!' after 3 seconds.**

 ```Javascript
 import { Tersum } from './your-awsome-path/tersum.min.js';